Tab-e-n/tosu/README.md

 **Tosu** (Typing Osu) is a rhythm game where you press all letters of the keyboard to the music!

-Currently being remade from the ground up, not much game exists yet.
+Currently being remade from the ground up, a second time!
+(How do i keep doing this)

+Not much game exists yet.

 ## EXPORTING ON LINUX